event-driven-dotnet/EventDriven.EventBus.Dapr/ReadMe.md

 }
 ```

-### EventBus.Dapr
+### DaprEventBus.Dapr

-The **EventBus.Dapr** package has a `DaprEventBus` class that extends `EventBus` by injecting `DaprClient`.
+The **DaprEventBus.Dapr** package has a `DaprEventBus` class that extends `EventBus` by injecting `DaprClient`.
 It also injects `DaprEventBusOptions` for the pubsub component name needed by `DaprClient.PublishAsync`.
 The event topic defaults to the _type name_ of the the event, but it can also be supplied explicitly.

 ```csharp
 public class DaprEventBus : EventBus